weakish/whci/python-style.md

 ### Variables

-* Don't use CamlCase as compound_variable names.
+* Don't use camlCase as compound_variable names.
 CamlCase is somewhat less readable, especially when the name includes acronyms or initialisms, e.g.
   `getACCVSURL` v.s. `get_a_C_CVS_URL`.
 And you shouldn't need CamlCase to shorten line length.
 Also, `aVeryLongCamlCaseVariableName` is not_readable_at_all.

+* The only exception of the above rule is `ClassName`, because:

+    - Python itself already uses this style, e.g. `TypeError`.
+    - Class names usually begins with a capital.
+    - Class names are usually not long.

 * Avoid global variables.

 ### Functions